ATTENTION: IMPORTANT CHANGES TO THE WAIVER CRITERIA AND INSURANCE POLICY:

 - As part of the insurance plan, students must actively attend class the first 31 days of school.

 - Insurance reports are finalized with the insurance company after the "Day of Record".
+Therefore students may experience delays in receiving their insurance cards.

 - Students who are "late start" or taking summer classes must be reported to Risk Management by the DSO.
 Please make certain you confirm with your DSO to make certain coverage is active.